joshuaellul/tinkercad-net-connector/README.md

 That's it, it should be loaded.

 # Configuration
 It's best to interact with the extension from a chrome tab that has a tinkercad.com circuit loaded.
-The url should follow the following format: https://tinkercad.com/things/*YOUR CIRCUIT UNIQUE ID*<br/>
+The url should follow the following format: https://tinkercad.com/things/*YOUR_CIRCUIT_UNIQUE_ID*<br/>
 Then follow these steps:<br/>
 1. Find the 'Tinkercad Net Connector' extension in chrome (typically in top right of the window there's a puzzle piece icon that represents extensions - click it).<br/>
 2. Click on the 'T' icon which belongs to the 'Tinkercad Net Connector' extension.<br/>